visa for bali

 Offline application

-For travellers who prefer traditional processes or whose nationalities require special processing, the offline application method is available via the Indonesian Embassy or Consulate in their home country.
+For travellers who prefer traditional processes or whose nationalities require special processing, the offline application method is available via the local Embassy or Consulate in their home country.

 Steps for Offline Application:

-• Visit the nearest Indonesian Embassy or Consulate.
+• Visit the nearest local Embassy or Consulate.

-• Submit required documents such as passport, passport photos, travel itinerary, and financial proof.
+• Submit required documents such as passport, photos, travel itinerary, and financial proof.

 • Pay the visa fee and wait for processing (usually 3–7 working days).